extrange/personal-blog/docs/blog-posts/2022-07-10-win11-vm-gpu-passthrough.md

 To setup Apache Guacamole, follow the instructions [here][apache-guacamole-docker].

-Some notes:
+??? note "Notes"

     -   I have decided to use the `mysql` backend instead, as the `postgres` backend has [authentication problems][guacamole-postgresql] (slated to be fixed in `1.5.0`).
     -   If you are using a reverse proxy with authentication (e.g. Nginx with `auth_request`), you can use [header authentication][guacamole-header-auth] to avoid having to login into Guacamole.
     -   To change the password of the default `guacadmin` user, it is necessary to create another user account with admin rights.
     -   For RDP, ensure `Ignore server certificate` is checked, otherwise Guacamole will refuse to connect.

-## 6. (Optional) Setup NFS/SAMBA
+## 7. (Optional) Setup NFS/SAMBA

 Network File System (NFS) is a handy way to share files on a Linux host with other Linux clients.
 For sharing files with Windows clients, SAMBA is the better option (much less delay on opening).

-**Note**: If you are using a `macvtap` interface (to allow the guest to receive its own IP address on the network), it is [not possible][macvtap] to connect to the host due to how `macvtap` works.
+**Note**: If you are using a `macvtap` interface (to allow the guest to receive its own IP address on the network), it is [not possible][macvtap-issues] to connect to the host due to how `macvtap` works.
 You will need to create a `NAT` connection (e.g. `Virtual Network 'Default' : NAT`) to connect to the host, via a separate subnet.

 **NFS**